 Behind every food allergy kid, there is a dedicated, supportive, and strong Food Allergy parent!
-I cannot be more grateful for all the efforts my mom put into my food allergy journey.
+I cannot be more grateful for all the effort my mom put into my food allergy journey.
 That is why I am very excited for you to get to know her too!
-Meet Momma Mac through her recipes and blogs that you can find on the Momma Mac's Cooking Corner tab.
+Meet my mom through her recipes and blogs that you can find on the Momma Mac's Cooking Corner tab.

 Sign up with your email address to subscribe to our newsletter.
-Stay up to date with our latest recipes, blogs, announcements, and more!
-We respect your inbox and time.
 Emails go out 1 to 2 times a month.